Last updated: 02.10. 2020 @ 21:03

 The Race Committee is responsible for the technical implementation of the event, including the trails.
 It appoints the assistants and aides it may need in order to perform its tasks.

-The General Manager, or his/her attorney, shall, on behalf of Femundløpet, communicate to the press/media about Femundløpet.
+The General Manager, or the person empowered, shall, on behalf of Femundløpet, communicate to the press/media about Femundløpet.

 1.3.1 Race Manager